 It’s hard to know what to do with your dog when you go on holiday.
 Do you feel guilty leaving them at kennels?
-Is paying for a pet sitter out of the question?
-Or can you not bear the thought of being without them?
+Is paying for a pet-sitter out of the question?
+Do you a campervan? (or dream of renting one?)

-Travelling with dogs doesn’t have to be stressful.
+Travelling with your dog in a campervan, RV or motorhome doesn’t have to be stressful.
 With our survival guide, you’ll know exactly what to bring and how to keep your hound safe and sound while on the road.

-So without further ado, here is everything you need to know to go on a campervan holiday with your furry friend.
+So without further ado, here’s everything you need to know to go on a campervan holiday with your furry friend.

-First thing’s first, if you are travelling abroad, your furry friend will need some documentation.
+First thing’s first, if you’re travelling abroad, your precious pooch will need some documentation.

 This usually comes in the form of a pet passport or animal health certificate – depending on where you are coming from or heading to.
 But there are a number of other requirements when travelling abroad with a dog.
-Notably, most EU countries require a microchip and some also require tapeworm treatment.
+Notably, most EU countries require the dog to be microchipped or tattooed and have proof of a rabies vaccination and sufficient worm treatment.

 Make sure you check the rules of the country you are heading to well ahead of time, to avoid any stress.
 Generally there will be an official government information source; and your vet’s office may also be a good source of information.